P. J. Mustipher

-Patrick Joseph Mustipher (born November 10, 1998) is an American professional football nose tackle for the Arizona Cardinals of the National Football League (NFL).
+Patrick Joseph Mustipher (born November 10, 1998) is an American professional football nose tackle.
 He played college football for the Penn State Nittany Lions.

 Early life

 Mustipher grew up in Owings Mills, Maryland and attended McDonogh High School.
 In his high school career Mustipher was named a MaxPrep underclassmen All-American.
 Mustipher committed to play college football at Penn State over other schools such as Alabama, Michigan, Notre Dame, and Ohio State.

 College career

 In Mustipher's freshman season he put 14 tackles, one going for a loss, and one forced fumble.
 In Mustipher's sophomore year he took a step up after making 37 tackles, with 4.5 being for a loss, a sack, and a forced fumble.
 In Mustipher's junior season he had another good season after having 35 tackles, 1.5 going for a loss, a sack, and a pass deflection.
 However, in Mustipher's Senior season he was on pace for a breakout season after putting up 21 tackles, three being for a loss, and a sack.
 However, after just five game into the season Mustipher suffered a season ending injury and missed the rest of the 2021 season.
 For his performance on the year he was named a second team all-Big Ten Conference.
 Mustipher was also named a Rotary Lombardi Award semifinalist.
 Mustipher had a breakout season in his extra year of eligibility after posting 37 tackles, 0.5 being for a loss.
 For his performance on the year he was once again named second team all-Big Ten.